dlab-tz/chad/README.md

 ```
 `
 ## Building and running the frontend
-The frontend comes with built files that come be deployed on a web server ready for running the frontend, these files are under gui/build, copy them to an web server to start running the frontend.
+The frontend comes with built files that can be deployed on any web server ready for running the frontend, these files are under chad/gui/build, copy them to a web server to start running the frontend.
 Follow below instructions if you want to rebuild the frontend
 Switch to the gui directory with below commands